-NAMI Minnesota's mission is to champion justice, dignity, and respect for all people affected by mental illness (biological brain disorders).
-Through education, advocacy, and support, we strive to eliminate the pervasive stigma of mental illness, effect positive changes in the mental health system, and increase the public and professional understanding of mental illness.
+NAMI Minnesota champions justice, dignity, and respect for all people affected by mental illnesses.
+Through education, support, and advocacy we strive to eliminate the pervasive stigma of mental illnesses, effect positive changes in the mental health system, and increase the public and professional understanding of mental illnesses.

 800 Transfer Road, Suite 31

 St Paul, MN 55114